-Although it can be argued that, even within the 'illness model', reduction of drug or alcohol misuse could lead to some health benefits, Castle Craig sets abstinence as the main goal of treatment.
-The second major focus of this review is to examine whether the Minnesota model, or more generally, 12 step facilitation, produces outcomes that are as favourable, or more favourable, than other treatment modalities.
+If addiction itself is considered a primary disease it therefore follows that abstinence from alcohol and drugs is a requisite for the condition to be considered treated in its entirety, and thus Castle Craig pursues abstinence as their main goal for treatment.
+The second major focus of this review is to examine whether the Minnesota model, or more generally, 12-step facilitation, produces outcomes that are as favourable, or more favourable, than other treatment modalities.